 CrossFit athletes are versatile, and every workout brings a new strength and conditioning challenge.
-To become a better athlete, you'll want the right cross-training shoes.
+To become a better CrossFit athlete, you’ll want the right shoes.
 Here are the key features to look out for.

 CrossFit is more than just an exercise class that you drop in on occasionally.
-It's a community of athletes dedicated to maintaining a healthy lifestyle and doing a lot of cross-training.
+It’s a community of athletes dedicated to maintaining a healthy lifestyle and doing a lot of cross-training.
 Every workout of the day (WOD) is meant to push you to be the best version of yourself.
-But for a workout that's as challenging as it is versatile, you'll need a pair of cross-training shoes that can keep up.
-Here's what to look for, along with Nike's top pick for the ultimate cross-training shoes.
+But for a workout that’s as challenging as it is versatile, you’ll need a pair of cross-training shoes that can keep up.
+Here’s what to look for, along with Nike’s top pick for the ultimate CrossFit shoes.

 What Is CrossFit?

 What Features Should You Look for in CrossFit Shoes?

 You don't want any old gym shoes.
 You need CrossFit shoes that do more.
 We’ve rounded up a full review of the key features to look for.

 1.Grip and TractionA typical CrossFit workout is likely going to include sprinting and changing direction.
 Often, CrossFit workouts are done in an indoor training center with a smooth gym floor.
 This requires shoes with traction, to prevent slips and falls, and allow you to maximize your agility.

 2.Lightweight SpeedYou don’t want heavy shoes that weigh you down.
 You're working on your agility and speed, so you need shoes that are soft and springy.
 The more lightweight a shoe is, the better energy return it has.